mboljen/mkgrid/README.md

 ## Description

-`colgrid` correlates scattered data of any dimension to a regular grid making use of the collocation method with prediction and filtering of Moritz and Wolf.
+`mkgrid` correlates scattered data of any dimension to a regular grid making use of the collocation method with prediction and filtering of Moritz and Wolf.